-24. The Applicant would be required to extend nearly 7,000 linear feet of City of Lacey sewer main from the intersection of Carpenter/Mullen Roads to the intersection of Kagy Street/Mullen Road and from there to the intersection of Kagy Street/58th Avenue.
-The main would then be extended to and through the internal road network in order to provide STEP system service to each lot; all existing/retained and proposed residential units would be connected to sanitary sewer.
+- 24. Of note, the project's traffic engineering consultant reviewed the revised 488-lot proposal and determined that the findings, conclusions, and recommendations in the traffic impact assessment prepared for the former 505-lot proposal (Exhibit 1.T) remained an accurate assessment of the current project's traffic impacts and required mitigation.
+Exhibit 12.L. - The project would extend nearly 7,500 lineal feet of new eight-inch STEP pressure main 25. along Mullen Road from the intersection of Carpenter/Mullen Roads to the intersection of Kagy Street/Mullen Road.
+An additional 2,500 lineal feet of new sewer force main would be installed along Kagy Street to 58th Avenue.
+All lots within the development would have STEP systems.
+From the project, the STEP main would send effluent north along Kagy Street and west along Mullen Road to the vicinity of Asia Court (near Carpenter Road) and connect into the City of Lacey system.
+Both retained existing residences would be connected to sanitary sewer.
 All sewer utility improvements would be required to be designed and constructed to meet the applicable standards of the City of Lacey Comprehensive Sanitary Sewer Plan, Thurston County Health Department, Washington State Department of Health (DOH), the LOTT Clean Water Alliance and Department of Ecology, as well as the specific conditions stated in Exhibit 1.DDD.
-The City of Lacey provided a letter of sewer availability and verbally confirmed continued availability with Thurston County Environmental Health Division Staff shortly before the hearing.
-Seven existing on-site septic systems would be decommissioned.
-Exhibits 1.C, 1.M, 1.R, and 1.DDD; Dawn Peebles Testimony.
+The City of Lacey provided a letter of sewer availability and verbally confirmed continued availability with Thurston County Environmental Health Division Staff shortly before the November 2021 hearing.
+Seven existing on-site septic systems would be abandoned.
+Exhibits 12.E, 1.M, 12.K, 1.R, 1.DDD, and 12.II; Dawn Peebles November 2021 Testimony.